AP6YC/mrshudson/README.md

 - **Saving Tools** (*TODO*)
 - **Running and Listing Simulations** (*TODO*)

+`mrshudson` also aims to be Pythonic in its namespace management, so each utility is separated into relevant modules encapsulating their functionality:

+- `mrshudson.project`: project setup utilities.
+- `mrshudson.dirs`: directory functions.

 ## Installation

 `mrshudson` is listed on PyPI, so you can install the latest version from the command line with `pip`: